FAQ

 Why can't I just overwrite?
 If an auditor or supervisory authority wants to trace how your AI system was configured 2 years ago, the old state must be available.
 Versioning makes that possible at any time.

-Phase 4 — Training & Measures
+Phase 4 — AI Literacy & Measures

 Is training mandatory?
 What does the EU AI Act require?

 A specific training course is not legally required.
-Article 4 of the EU AI Act requires that people who operate or use AI systems have a sufficient level of AI competence ("AI literacy") — and that you, as a company, take appropriate measures to achieve it.
-So it is about demonstrable competence, not a mandatory training.
+Article 4 of the EU AI Act expects companies to foster their employees' AI competence ("AI literacy") — the 2026 Digital Omnibus amendment softened the originally stricter wording ("ensure a sufficient level of AI competence").
+So it is about demonstrably fostered competence, not a mandatory training.

 What you should do: